CapSoftware/scap/README.md

-# cypher
+# Cypher (🚧 WIP 🚧)

-A cross-platform screen capture API written in Rust. 🚧 WIP 🚧
+A cross-platform screen capture API written in Rust.